gnodi/danf/README.md

 - A natural approach to share your modules and use others just using [npm](https://www.npmjs.com/).
 - Some other helpful sub features to easily manage cookies, session, ...

+> Danf is stable and is already used by some applications in production.

 Community
 ---------